jeff-blaisdell/geb-functional-testing/readme.md

 The following is from the readme file from the above mentioned project and will work with this experiment.

 This is an example of incorporating Geb into a Gradle build.
-It shows the use of Spock and JUnit 4 tests.
+It shows the use of Spock.

 The build is setup to work with HTMLUnit, FireFox and Chrome.
 Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.